Kannik's Korner designs and publishes authentic, documented, historic clothing patterns for use in Living History, Museums and Theater.

 history events, we look forward to sharing our love

 of history, and enjoying all the benefits of traveling to historic

 sites.
-Try to stay positive during this time at home, and turn your
+Try to stay positive during this transition, and turn your

 minds toward enjoying the opportunity to create new period clothing

 for yourself and your family.
 This is a great time to pick up the

 projects you may have wanted to do and especially those for which

 you already purchased materials.
 We are being told to stick to our

 routine.
 I suggest a new routine!
 Add in some sewing time, or

 creative time to make other accessories.
 If you don't already have